Frank Ferrer

-Frank Ferrer (born March 25, 1966) is an American rock drummer.
-He is best known as the drummer for hard rock band Guns N' Roses, with whom he has played, toured, and recorded since 2006.
+Frank Ferrer (born March 25, 1966) is an American musician.
+He is best known as the drummer for hard rock band Guns N' Roses, with whom he played, toured, and recorded from 2006 to 2025.
+He was the longest tenured drummer in the band's history.

 Ferrer was also a member of The Psychedelic Furs, Love Spit Love as well as The Beautiful.
 He has recorded and worked with several high profile musicians including Robi "Draco" Rosa, Tool, Gordon Gano, PJ Harvey, Tommy Stinson, Nena, Frank Black of The Pixies, Neil Young, Perry Farrell and Cheetah Chrome of The Dead Boys.

 Career

 The Beautiful (1988–1993)

 Ferrer was a member of New York based band The Beautiful.
 The band featured Ferrer on drums along with Jonathan Lacey on vocals and guitar, and bassist Perry Bottke.
 The band released a self-titled EP in 1990, and a full-length album Storybook, in May 1992.

 Psychedelic Furs & Love Spit Love (1992–2008)

 Ferrer joined Love Spit Love in 1992.
 The band was formed by Richard Butler with Ferrer and Richard Fortus while The Psychedelic Furs were on hiatus.
 Love Spit Love released their self titled album Love Spit Love in 1994 and Trysome Eatone in 1997.
 During this time Ferrer also played on demos Dripping Goss' album Gift of Demise.
 From 2001 until 2008, Ferrer joined the touring lineup (along with Fortus) of The Psychedelic Furs.